fronchetti/phd/TOOLS.md

 - [ABB PC SDK](https://developercenter.robotstudio.com/pc-sdk) - Probably one of the best approaches to implement network communication between ABB robots and computers.
 We used the PC SDK to implement our block-based languages through WPF applications in .NET environments.
 This SDK was widely supported by ABB at the moment.

 ## ▶️ 3D Modeling
 - [Blender](https://www.blender.org/) - My primary tool for 3D modeling.
 I used it to create models for our experiments, apps and papers.
-For illustrations on papers, I love to use the [Freestyle rendering engine](https://docs.blender.org/manual/en/latest/render/freestyle/introduction.html) native on Blender.
-For more complex models, a less stressful option is to buy them on [TurboSquid](https://www.turbosquid.com/) (although some models might be expensive for most researchers).
+For paper illustrations, I love to use Blender's [Freestyle rendering engine](https://docs.blender.org/manual/en/latest/render/freestyle/introduction.html), it transforms the output image on a sketch.
+For more complex models, a less stressful option is to buy them on [TurboSquid](https://www.turbosquid.com/) (although some models might be too expensive for most researchers).

 ## ▶️ Desktop Development
 - [Windows Presentation Foundation](https://learn.microsoft.com/en-us/dotnet/desktop/wpf/) - Great framework to implement desktop applications for Windows.
 We used this on the two-armed and mobile robots experiments.